disasstor/Server-Room-Monitoring/docs/index.md

 ------------
 ###### The differences between this system and Zabbuino in open source for the Arduino IDE.
 Anyone can customize the device to suit their needs.
 ###### You can remove the display if display control is not needed, or change it to any other display by rewriting the code a bit.
-###### You can add or remove any sensor, for example, you can control the content of carbon dioxide or dust particles in the air, everything that you can implement on Arduino can be done here.
+###### You can add or remove any sensor, for example, you can control the content of carbon dioxide or dust particles in the air, everything that you can implement on Arduino.
 ------------

 <br>